 Notes

-- You can also use fresh Thai chilis but cut them into very small pieces.
+- You can also use fresh Thai chilis but cut them into small pieces.

 - These brands of fish sauce are great for this recipe.
-Three Crabs, Red Boat, and Megachef (a lesser-known fish sauce) are my favorites.
-They are light and sweet, and have the perfect balance of salty and umami flavors.
+My favorites are Three Crabs, Red Boat, and Megachef (a lesser-known fish sauce).
+They are light and sweet and perfectly balance salty and umami flavors.

-- If you have extra rice powder, store it in an airtight container and keep it in the freezer for future use.
+- If you have extra rice powder, store it in an airtight container and keep it in the freezer.
 The freezer keeps it fresh for months at a time!

 - Use Nam Jim Jaeow to dip bland sticky rice, vegetables, meat, or salads.
 It's perfect for everything!